Customer Supercharging in Experience-Centric Channels

 Date Written: October 4, 2018

-For online retailers, an offline sales format may not simply be an additional channel through which to expand market coverage, but a significant amplifier of positive customer behaviors in the online channel as well.
-We test this thesis using data from a digital-first men’s apparel retailer and a pioneer of the “Zero Inventory Store” format—an experience-centric retail location which carries no inventory for immediate fulfillment.
-We calibrate our estimates using a risk-set matching approach where customers who are “treated”, i.e., have an offline experience, are matched with identical customers who shop online only.
-We find that after an offline brand experience, customers spend more, shop at a higher velocity, and are less likely to return items.
-For returns, this positive effect is more pronounced for higher-priced and tactile items, thus mitigating one of the biggest pain points of online retail.
-Furthermore, an offline shopping experience aids product discovery and brand attachment, causing sales to become more diffuse over a larger number of categories.
-Finally, our estimates imply that offline intervention is most effective when it occurs early in a customer’s journey with the brand.
-Our insights are robust to self-section and potentially confounding effects of unobservable factors on the matched pairs of customers.
-Implications for retailing practice are discussed.
+We conjecture that for online retailers, experience-centric offline store formats do not simply expand market coverage, but rather, serve to significantly amplify future positive customer behaviors, both online and offline.
+We term this phenomenon “supercharging” and test our thesis using data from a digital-first men’s apparel retailer and a pioneer of the so-called “Zero Inventory Store” (ZIS) format — a small footprint, experience-centric retail location which carries no inventory for immediate fulfillment, but fullfils orders via e-commerce.
+Using a risk-set matching approach, we calibrate our estimates on customers who are “treated”, i.e., have a ZIS experience, and matched with identical customers who shop online only.
+We find that post the ZIS experience, customers spend more, shop at a higher velocity, and are less likely to return items.
+The positive impact on returns is doubly virtuous as it is more pronounced for more tactile, higher-priced items, thus mitigating a key pain point of online retail.
+Furthermore, the ZIS shopping experience aids product discovery and brand attachment, causing sales to become more diffuse over a larger number of categories.
+Finally, we demonstrate that our results are robust to self-selection and potentially confounding effects of unobservable factors on the matched pairs of customers.
+Implications for retailing practice, including for legacy, offline-first retailers, are discussed.

 Keywords: Retail Operations, Marketing-Operations Interface, Omni-Channel Retailing, Experience Attributes, Quasi- Experimental Methods